TheInfernitex/RentWheelZ/README.md

 RentWheelZ is a Car Rental Website made with Next.js and Springboot.

-To use the app, clone it to your local machine and make a file called *application.properties* inside *car-rental-backend/src/main/resources* and set the following properties:
+To use the app, clone it to your local machine and enter your brevo API key in *application.properties*.
+Brevo is an email service.
+You can get your API key from [here](https://www.brevo.com/).

 ```properties
     spring.application.name=car-rental-backend